 When a person uses another's credit card to purchase goods or services without the cardholder's permission, they become a fraudulent user.

 Gas Rebate Cards

 An incentive card that offers rebates on or for gas based on the card use.
 See MoneyGeek's Gas Credit Cards page for more on this subject.

-The time during which you are allowed to pay your credit card bill without having to pay interest is called a Grace Period.
-The Credit CARD Act of 2009 requires grace periods be at least 21 days.
+The time between the end of a billing cycle and the due date of a credit card monthly payment during which you are allowed to pay your credit card bill without having to pay interest is called the grace period.
+During this period, the card issuer cannot charge interest on the balance due.
+If you pay the balance in full by the due date, you incur no interest charges on the balance.
+The Credit CARD Act of 2009 requires grace periods to be at least 21 days.
 The grace period usually applies only to new purchases, not cash advances and balance transfers.
 See CARD Act.

 Hard inquiry is made when a potential lender checks a consumer's full credit report.
 An occasional inquiry or a series of inquiries in a set period of time can create little to minimal impact on the credit score.
 However, multiple hard inquiries over a certain time frame can have a negative impact on your score.
 See Soft Inquiry.

 ≫ Learn more: Hard Credit Inquiry vs. Soft Credit Inquiry

 These are debt relief, credit consolidation and credit counseling services for borrowers who have fallen on hard times.
 Hardship programs can devise a plan of action to help get you out of debt.
 See Debt Consolidation.